-Some people with little or no knowledge of Jesus manifest a gentleness, honesty and generosity which puts to shame many Christian believers.
-The gospel gives us excellent examples of this.
-While Jesus was comparing the gentiles with his Jewish compatriots, the story was written for Christian communities.
-The queen of the south represents Africa, mentioned in the Bible as Kush or Ethiopia.
-This distant land was impenetrable and forbidding to Israelites who feared the open sea and only rarely resorted to ships, such as in Solomon's time (1 Kings 9:26-29) and under Jehoshaphat (1 Kings 22:49).
-Ethiopia came to visit Solomon in the person of the queen of the south (1 Kings 10:1-13).
-Similarly, the Ninevites, those hated Assyrians who caused such widespread destruction to neighbouring countries, could be converted by the preaching of Jonah.
-With very little religious background these pagans came to faith.
-We who see and hear what "kings and prophets desired to see" (Matthew 13:17), we who have so much and accomplish so little!
+Some people who have little or no knowledge of Jesus seem to behave with more gentleness, honesty and generosity than many of us who call ourselves Christians.
+Today's Gospel hints at this paradox.
+Although Jesus was comparing the Gentiles to his Jewish compatriots, the story was written for Christians to learn from.
+The Queen of the South represents Africa, or Ethiopia in particular.
+That distant, exotic land was unreachable to Israelites who feared the open sea and only rarely resorted to ships, such as in Solomon's time (1 Kings 9:26-29) and under Jehoshaphat (1 Kings 22:49).
+Africa came to visit Solomon in the person of the Queen of the South (1 Kings 10:1-13).
+Similarly, the Ninevites, the feared and hated Assyrians who caused such devastation to neighbouring countries, could be converted by the preaching of Jonah.
+With very little religious background, pagans could come to faith.
+By contrast, those who see and hear what "kings and prophets desired to see" (Matthew 13:17), may accomplish so little!

 This double birth is modelled in Jesus, according to Paul's opening words to the Romans.
 Jesus was descended from David according to the flesh but was made Son of God in power, by his resurrection from the dead.
 Salvation comes through the Spirit, not only in Jesus' case but always.
 The Spirit is somehow present in everyone in the world.
 We too have the benefit of the Scriptures, the sacred liturgy and a long tradition of saints.
 All of us can remember wonderful moments in our own lives when the Holy Spirit brought us the fruits of love, joy and peace.
 We are able to anticipate eternal life and its joy here on earth, for the Spirit of Jesus, greater than Solomon or Jonah, dwells within the fleshly temple of our bodies.

-Jesus notes the failure of people to appreciate him or to recognize the significance of his presence as someone greater than Jonah, greater even than Solomon.
-If the people of Nineveh responded with faith to Jonah and if the Queen of the South showed such trust in Solomon, how much more should Jesus' contemporaries respond to him.
+Jesus notes the failure of people to appreciate him or to recognize him as someone greater than Jonah, greater even than Solomon.
+If the people of Nineveh trusted the word of Jonah and if the Queen of the South showed such trust in Solomon, how much more should Jesus' contemporaries respond to him.
 The same Jesus who was present to his contemporaries is present to us as risen Lord.
-We too can fail to appreciate the Lord who stands among us.
+We too can fail to appreciate the Lord who lives invisibly among us.

-Like Jesus' contemporaries, we can look for signs without recognizing the powerful signs of his presence that are all around us.
+Perhaps, like Jesus' contemporaries, we look for signs without recognizing the powerful signs of his presence that are all around us.
 The greatest sign of the Lord's presence, a sacred sign or sacrament, is the Eucharist.
 In the Eucharist the Lord is present to us under the form of bread and wine, saying to us, "This is my body; This is my blood."
-In coming to the Lord in the Eucharist we are coming to someone greater than Jonah or Solomon.
-The Lord is present to us in other ways also.
+In coming to Him in the Eucharist we are coming to someone greater than Jonah or Solomon.
+He is present to us in other ways also.
 We take his presence seriously by responding to his call and following in his way, as the people of Nineveh responded to Jonah's call.
-Having been graced by the Lord's presence, we are to respond to his presence by living in a graced way.
+Having been graced by the Lord's presence, we should respond by living in a graced way.